 Marvel vs. Capcom 2 is a treasured favorite of the fighting-game community.
 This is the game that brought EVO to the limelight as it has exciting visuals, fast-paced gameplay, and complex mechanics on offer.
 Back in 2009, Capcom and Backbone Entertainment brought this arcade classic to the Xbox 360 and PS3 with online functionality (that's still playable to this day).

 The vibrant backgrounds were morphed into HD, and the game offered a new UI.
 According to Destructoid at the time, "the game has never looked better."
 It then had an iOS port in 2012.
 Unfortunately, due to licensing issues, the game was delisted from all digital stores in 2013, but there is some hope.

-EVO 2020, before it was cancelled, was originally going to have a special 20th anniversary tournament, and fans were hoping Capcom had a surprise announcement during the show.
+EVO 2020, before it was canceled, was originally going to have a special 20th-anniversary tournament, and fans were hoping Capcom had a surprise announcement during the show.
 Alas, that hasn't happened yet.
 Since then, Arcade1UP released a Marvel vs. Capcom machine with Marvel vs Capcom: Clash of Heroes, Marvel Super Heroes: War of the Gems, Marvel Super Heroes vs Street Fighter, Marvel Super Heroes, and X-Men vs Street Fighter, so there's still hope.

 The Simpsons Arcade Game

 Another beloved arcade classic was released on the PS3 and Xbox 360, and it featured one of America's most iconic families: The Simpsons.
 In a similar vein to Scott Pilgrim Vs. The World: The Game, this Konami release was a beat-em-up.
 Each member of the family had their own abilities and attacks in stages that match The Simpsons' zany style.